ktdavies/CS506-Final-Project-Repository/README.md

 Leading up to the midterm report, our primary focus was on exploring and familiarizing ourselves with the dataset through preliminary visualizations.
 This initial phase of data exploration helped us recognize patterns and trends providing valuable insights and raising important questions about the American Aviation industry.
 These early findings allowed us the groundwork for shifting our project toward a deeper investigation of how climate change may impact air travel in the future.

-# delay by departure city delay by arrival city
+# Delay by Departure City Delay by Arrival City
 The plots below highlight the cities with the highest average arrival and departure delays.
 We chose to visualize delays by city rather than by individual airport due to our project's emphasis on weather patterns.
 Since weather impacts a broader geographic area then just an airport, we assumed a city a more appropriate unit for understanding flight delay influences.